mouseless-eth/Listing-Sniping-Bot/README.md

 >`MIN_LIQUIDITY` stops the bot from buying fake tokens with the same name as the token we are trying to snipe.
 Should be pretty high e.g. 200eth

 ### Running
-Once the `.env` file is set up, the bot can be run by calling the following command from the project home directory.
+Once the `.env` file is set up, the bot can be run by calling the following command from the project home directory
 ```
 node src/bot.js
 ```

-## Testing
+## Testing The Bot On A Local Blockchain Instance
-The test will be made using a real life token launch example.
-The
+The following outlines

 ### Background
 Milk is the native currency for the [Cool Cats](https://www.coolcatsnft.com/) NFT project, the token launched on the **Polygon** Network on **[QuickSwap](https://quickswap.exchange/#/)** through a **Weth/Milk token pair**.